What are the options for COPD Treatment?

-- Through a nasal cannula (small plastic tubes placed in each nostril).
+- A nasal cannula (small plastic tubes placed in each nostril).

-- Through a face mask (which fits over your mouth and nose).
+- A face mask (which fits over your mouth and nose).

-- Through a small tube inserted into your windpipe via an incision in the front of your neck (transtracheal oxygen therapy).
+- A small tube inserted into your windpipe via an incision in the front of your neck (transtracheal oxygen therapy).